medeiros/medeiros.github.io/_posts/2020-10-25-Kafka-Streams-Concepts.md

 ### What is the Topology for WordCount?

-The idea here is to perform an aggregation of records, grouping them so they can be count by the amount of duplicated words:
+The idea here is to perform an aggregation of records and grouping them, so they can be counted by the amount of duplicated words:

 - **Stream** to create a stream: `<null, "Java pretty Java">`
 - **MapValues** to lowercase: `<null, "java pretty java">`